 A Circuit Breaker prevents repeated failures, so that dysfunctional services or APIs fail fast.
+If a service is failing frequently, the circuit breaker opens and no more calls to that service are attempted until a period of time has passed.

 There are three circuit states:

-- Closed: In normal operation, the circuit is closed.
-If a failure occurs, the Circuit Breaker records the event.
-In closed state the requestVolumeThreshold and failureRatio parameters may be configured in order to specify the conditions under which the breaker will transition the circuit to open.
-If the failure conditions are met, the circuit will be opened. - Open: When the circuit is open, calls to the service operating under the circuit breaker will fail immediately.
-A delay may be configured for the Circuit Breaker.
-After the specified delay, the circuit transitions to half-open state. - Half-open: In half-open state, trial executions of the service are allowed.
-By default one trial call to the service is permitted.
-If the call fails, the circuit will return to open state.
-The successThreshold parameter allows the configuration of the number of trial executions that must succeed before the circuit can be closed.
-After the specified number of successful executions, the circuit will be closed.
-If a failure occurs before the successThreshold is reached the circuit will transition to open.
+- Closed: In normal operation, the circuit breaker is closed.
+The circuit breaker records whether each call is a success or failure and keeps track of the most recent results in a rolling window.
+Once the rolling window is full, if the proportion of failures in the rolling window rises above the failureRatio, the circuit breaker will be opened. - Open: When the circuit breaker is open, calls to the service operating under the circuit breaker will fail immediately with a CircuitBreakerOpenException.
+After a configurable delay, the circuit breaker transitions to half-open state. - Half-open: In half-open state, a configurable number of trial executions of the service are allowed.
+If any of them fail, the circuit breaker transitions back to open state.
+If all the trial executions succeed, the circuit breaker transitions to the closed state.